 Dr Garrath WilliamsSenior Lecturer

 My research interests fall across ethics, political theory and applied ethics.
 One of my main interests, in all three of these areas, is in the many facets of the concept of responsibility.
 In ethics, I also work on Kant, and in political theory, I have a special interest in Hannah Arendt.
-In applied ethics, I am involved in collaborative research on children, health and public policy, including the EU-funded project I.Family which investigates diet and health-related behaviours in a large cohort of families across Europe.
+In applied ethics, I have been involved in collaborative research on children, health and public policy, including the EU-funded project I.Family which investigated diet and health-related behaviours in a large cohort of families across Europe.
 I also work on ethical issues in collaborative design of public services, and have worked on ethical issues in biomedical research.

 I have taught moral philosophy, political thought and applied ethics.
 My recent teaching at Lancaster includes